Letters: Snake Milker, Tiger Woods Ad

-And Marilyn Newman(ph) of Gainsborough, Tennessee, had this to say: I was bitten by a venomous snake in 2004.
-It took six units of anti-venom to stop the poison or I guess we should say the venom from continuing to be active in my body.
+SIEGEL: I was bitten by a venomous snake in 2004.
+It took six units of anti-venom to stop the poison - or I guess we should say the venom - from continuing to be active in my body.
 It is now six years later, and I still have some issues with the leg, but thanks to people like Ken Darnell, there was medicine to save my leg.

 SIEGEL: We received many comments about Brian Unger's commentary that criticized the new Nike ad featuring Tiger Woods.
 The image is simple enough: the golf star staring into the camera.
 The audio is the voice of his deceased father.
 Unger offered these thoughts to the golfer and his sponsor:

 BRIAN UNGER: At the very least, Nike, sell me shoes, not a comeback.
 Here's a one-man focus group, Nike, free of charge: Shoes make me run faster.
 Tiger Woods makes me run away from Nike.